 These causes are troublesome, sure, but not particularly harmful.
 Chances are—with the right medication, adjustments, or battery-removal—you're able to find peace and drop off to sleep without too much trouble.
 But what if it's a nagging thought keeping you awake?
 I'm sure many of you have experienced a scenario like this: you wake up in the middle of the night and remember something that worries you.
 Maybe you forgot to do something the day before, or you need to make an important phone call the next day.
 Rather than going back to sleep, you worry over what you'll do about the forgotten task, or begin rehearsing that phone call.

 As the hour grows later, your thoughts become more and more involved, complex, detailed.
-Your mind presents you with snowballendless scenarios of what may be or what might have been.
+Your mind presents you with endless scenarios of what may be or what might have been.
 You become more anxious and upset.
 Your heart races, your teeth clench, you feel a little sick to your stomach.
 Pretty soon, you've missed any chance there was of settling your buy priligy canada mind and getting back to sleep.
 You are no longer in charge or capable of quieting the mental chatter—a realization which causes you even more stress.

 After a night like that, I'm usually a wreck.
 I wake up not only anxious and worried, but also ragged from lack of sleep.
 But I've learned that there is a solution to this unhappy merry-go-round, and once mastered, it can be just as effective as taking a Sudafed for your stuffy nose or telling your dog to get off the bed.